thirtysixpw/pblocks/README.md

 ## Improvements

-The only notable feature that is lacking at the moment is _clickable modules_.
+The only notable feature that is lacking at the moment is *clickable modules*.
 It exports `$BLOCK_BUTTON` variable and runs block stript in response to click events to bar, which then can be handled in statusbar scipts.

+This seems impossible to implement because in `dwmblocks` and other bars it's done throught use of `sigqueu` and it's handler.
 Any help will be apreciated.

+## License

+This program is released under the GPLv3 license, which you can find in the [LICENSE](LICENSE) file.